MyPassion.ai

 Pivot archetypes that show up most for adults

-Aggregated from the 19.7% of MyPassion takers who identify as career switchers (already in a paying career, actively wanting change).
-The four income-focused archetypes below are over-represented among adults specifically.
+The four switcher archetypes below are over-represented among adults specifically.
 Your quiz result names the specific cell you fall into.

 • The Ambitious Pivoter (Career Switcher × Income-Focused).
 28 to 38, ready to leave but unwilling to take a large permanent pay cut.
 Paths preserve earning power: product-to-consulting, analyst-to-PM, engineer-to-founding team.